 12 October: Hispanic Day/Columbus Day, throughout Spain

-El Día de la Hispanidad is a national holiday of Spain that is celebrated on 12 October, commemorating the exact date that Christopher Columbus first set foot in the Americas.
-A special parade is held in la Plaza de Colon in Madrid, led by the Spanish military and followed by the King and the royal family.
-A wide array of other authorities, from foreign diplomats to the presidents of the autonomous governments, are invited to attend this parade.
+El Día de la Hispanidad is a national holiday of Spain that is celebrated on 12 October, commemorating when Christopher Columbus set foot in the Americas.
+A special parade is held in la Plaza de Colon in Madrid, led by the Spanish military and followed by the royal family.
+A wide array of other authorities, from foreign diplomats to the presidents of the autonomous governments, attend this parade.
 The Spanish armed forces also fly through the air doing aerobatics with red and yellow smoke drawing images for the crowd to see.

 26 October–1 November: Annual Horror and Fantasy Film Festival, San Sebastian

-A range of horror movies are screened at various venues, during this Horror and Fantasy film festival. together with outdoor performances and street theater, comedy events, horror-related exhibitions and many fanzine festivities.
+A range of horror movies is screened at various venues, during this Horror and Fantasy film festival.
+Together with outdoor performances and street theater, comedy events, horror-related exhibitions and many fanzine festivities.

 1 November: All Saints’ Day, Cadiz

 Although All Saint’s Day is celebrated throughout Spain, it is a lot of fun to spend it in Cadiz.
 There, celebrations are a little different: it is known as Tosantos and the Gaditanos (locals of Cadiz) do wacky things like dress up rabbits and suckling pigs in the market, as well as making dolls out of fruit.
 The whole region gets involved and the festivities last all week.